-Subject to the Council's Constitution, the full Standards Committee may amend these arrangements, and has delegated to a Chair of the Sub-Committee the right to depart from these arrangements where they consider that it is expedient to do so in order to secure the effective and fair consideration of any matter, having taken the advice of the legal advisor / or Monitoring Officer into consideration.
+Subject to the Council's Constitution, the full Standards Committee may amend these arrangements, and has delegated to a Chair of the Sub-Committee the right to depart from these arrangements where they consider that it is expedient to do so to secure the effective and fair consideration of any matter, having taken the advice of the legal advisor / or Monitoring Officer into consideration.
 Minor amendments may be made by the Monitoring Officer in consultation with the Independent Person, Chair or Vice Chair of the Standards Committee under delegated authority.

-- Appendix 1 Complaints Handling Procedure Flowchart & Assessment Criteria - Appendix 2 North Hertfordshire District Council Investigation Procedure information/ Instructions for Investigating Officer - Appendix 3 The Final Determination Hearing (FDR) Procedure for Standards Sub-Committee - Appendix 4 Independent Person and Reserve Independent Persons Role Description
+- Appendix 1 Complaints Handling Procedure Flowchart & Assessment Criteria - Appendix 2 Informal Resolution - Appendix 3 North Hertfordshire District Council Investigation Procedure information/ Instructions for Investigating Officer - Appendix 4 The Final Determination Hearing (FDR) Procedure for Standards Sub-Committee - Appendix 5 Independent Person and Reserve Independent Persons Role Description

-Complaints Handling Procedure Flowchart & Assessment Criteria (simplified summary - full details within the Procedure)
+Appendix 1 Complaints Handling Procedure Flowchart & Assessment Criteria (simplified summary - full details within the Procedure)